minio/kes-docs/content/integrations/google-cloud-secret-manager.md

    }
    ```

-   Use this credentials file to configure KES to authenticate to GCP and access the SecretManager.
+   Use this credentials file to configure KES to authenticate to Google Clout and access the Secret Manager.

 ## KES Server setup